Visiting the College

 - Read our major specific fact sheets for an in-depth overview, sample courses, and information about research, experiential opportunities, and career pathways.

-- Curriculum sheets (2022-2023 versions) provide additional details about coursework by major.
-Note that the curriculum sheets are updated each year.
+- Curriculum sheets provide additional details about coursework by major and are updated each year.

 - Email our Admissions Staff for questions about the College and the admissions process.